 I lived in New York for approximately six years, before I moved here to the UK.
 One year, a few months before Christmas, I finished a book called The Seven Habits of Highly Successful People and realized, based on what the author was writing about, that there was a very big void in my life and that was about being of service to others.
 It’s very easy when you live and work in a city to become desensitized to being human, and I wanted to reverse that decline I could see happening within myself.

-And that Saturday was the first of almost three years of Saturday’s spent volunteering at the kitchen that went on to be one of the most incredible experiences that I had while living in New York.
-We served over 300 meals in a two hour period to some of New York’s poorest in money but richest in spirit.
+And that Saturday was the first of almost three year’s of Saturdays spent volunteering at the kitchen that went on to be one of the most incredible experiences that I had while living in New York.
+Each Saturday, we served over 300 meals in a two hour period to some of New York’s poorest people.

 When you stood in a room surrounded by hundreds of people who sleep under bridges, use benches as mattresses, and consider large cardboard boxes a home, you cannot help but feel humbled at what you have in your life or for the opportunities given to you.
-I distinctly remember leaving once and going home to my apartment in floods of tears as I had served a mother with three children their Christmas meal, knowing full well that they were going back out to the streets of New York to wait for another week before they got a proper meal.
+I distinctly remember leaving once and going home to my apartment in floods of tears, as I had served a mother with three children their Christmas meal and I knew full well that they were going back out to the streets of New York to wait for another week before they got a proper meal.